-Casual interactions are a natural way for humans to connect, especially when in an office environment.
+Casual interactions are a natural way for humans to connect, especially in an office environment.
 Whether it’s grabbing a coffee in the kitchen first thing, or throwing around concepts over the office water cooler, some of the most creative, profitable business ideas have come from these interactions.

 It’s important for teams to think about which ‘water cooler’ moments have helped them the most; whether that’s getting a job done, or career progression.

 You will need to understand which moments are missed most from the office; is it learning something new by overhearing a conversation?
 The office chit chat or the ability to share your opinions and ideas easily?
-Whilst some need isolation to be productive, others thrive from that camaraderie.
+While some need isolation to be productive, others thrive from that camaraderie.

 We conducted a survey by asking professionals which water cooler moments they missed most from the office.
 57% cited overhearing conversations as a means to learn new things, with 27% missing quick answers to their questions due to having people around them.

 But before I move onto suggestions as to how to create online “water cooler moments”, it's important that some fundamentals are in place to ensure that a borderless office is effective.

 When we advise our clients on how to create successful digital transformation projects, we always refer to three key aspects - technology, processes and people.
 There's no point in introducing a new technology expecting it to be adopted if you do not plan and involve people and processes.
 So, we have applied the same thinking to remote working and added a fourth dimension of culture.

 Now that we have the fundamentals out of the way, let's focus on the one key moment that our research participants miss the most: overhearing conversations.
 How can you recreate these online?